brotkrueml/schema/Documentation/Developer/Api.rst

 .. option:: getId(): string|null

-   Gets the id of the type model.
+   Gets the ID of the type model.

    Parameter
       none

    Return value
-      A previously set id or null (if not defined).
+      A previously set ID or null (if not defined).

 .. option:: setProperty($propertyName, $propertyValue)